 Memorable Manitobans: John Wemyss (1861-1926)

 Born at Glasgow, Scotland on 18 August 1861, son of Robert Wemyss and Catherine K. Wemyss, he was educated at Larchfield Academy, Helensburgh, and Glasgow Academy.
 He visited Canada and the USA in 1877 then returned to Scotland to enter Glasgow University, from which he graduated in 1882.
 Several months later, he immigrated to Canada and settled at Winnipeg to work in the law office of Bain, Blanchard and Mulock.
 In April 1887, he established his own law office at Neepawa.
-On 13 September 1893, he married Margaret H. “Maggie” Harrison (1871-?), daughter of David H. Harrison, at Neepawa and they had three children: Robert Harrison Wemyss (1894-1935, father of Margaret Laurence), John N. Wemyss (1897-?), and Norma Margaret Wemyss (1902-?).
+On 13 September 1893, he married Margaret H. “Maggie” Harrison (1871-?), daughter of David H. Harrison, at Neepawa and they had three children: Robert Harrison Wemyss (1894-1935, father of Margaret Laurence), John Notman “Jack” Wemyss (1897-1955), and Norma Margaret Wemyss (1902-?).
 He was a member of the IOOF (holding the position of Grand Master of Manitoba in 1911), AF & AM (also Grand Master of Manitoba).
 He died at Neepawa on 16 August 1926 and was buried in the Neepawa Cemetery.

 Marriage registration, Manitoba Vital Statistics.